An explanation of the Koan answer

 Being lost the student has to jump out of the box of his expectations and knowledge.

-This means he or she is free to forget the dialog.
+This means he or she is free to forget the dialogue.
 What ever comes in the mind is a good Koan answer!

 The background story of this Koan

 A rather complicated Koan, for Baso says: "This mind is Buddha".
-That's definitely wrong for in case 33 Baso answers the same question by "The mind is not Buddha."
-Contradiction is quite common in Zen-Buddhism, for it insists on "Non-dualitiy".
+That's seems definitely wrong for in case 33 Baso answers the same question by "The mind is not Buddha."
+Logical contradictions are quite common in Zen-Buddhism, for it insists on "Non-duality".
 There's not one side and the other side.
-Both are one.
+Both are the same.

-In this way the Zen student is forced to find a Koan solution not by thinking but intuitively.
-Intuition is a personal process and that's what's needed to find a Koan answer.
+In this way a Zen student is forced to find a Koan solution not by thinking but intuitively.
+Intuition is a personal process and that's what's needed your Koan answer.

 That's what Mumon means when talks about 'washing your mouth" in his commentary

-Baso is famous for his methode of confusing students in order to cut off their "attitude" of thinking.
+Baso is famous for his method of confusing students in order to cut off their "attitude" of thinking.